dpenkler/linux-usbtmc/README.md

 ....
 	ioctl(fd, USBTMC_IOCTL_SET_TIMEOUT, &timeout)
 ````
-will return -1 with error = EINVAL if timeout < 100 or if timeout > 0x7fffffff i.e. timeout > INT_MAX.
+will return -1 with error = EINVAL if timeout < 100.

 Example set timeout to 1000 milliseconds